 What to do:

 Now is also a good time to keep up on weeds and thin out any volunteer seedlings too.
 You want to do this while the “weeds” are small and their root systems aren’t entangled in your desired plants.
 As you weed, pull up the weed seedling and leave it on the soil under or near another plant to disguise your tiny compost pile.
+Some people prefer to snip the seedling so that the soil remains undisturbed.
 If you are feeling extra-eco-friendly, keep a little patch of weeds somewhere inconspicuous and place the pulled weeds next to your contained patch (my little weed patches of lambsquarter, pellitory, chickweed, etc are in the backyard, usually hidden under or between taller plants).
 You can also keep those trimmed so that they don’t go to seed.

 Letting the weeds decay naturally enriches your soil; the plant had to use up some of the soil’s nutrition, so it’s best to put all that nutrition back into the soil.
 Also, it could have insect eggs or caterpillars that can be hard to notice, by placing the “weed” next to a contained patch, you are letting it progress.
 Many weeds are also considered trap crops for pest insects (Lambsquarters for Spinach; Pigweed for many others).
 But in your habitat garden, many of those pests will be kept in check by beneficial insects (lacewings, ambush bugs, etc) and birds.
 I have pulled many weeds only to learn later that the plant was a host to some beautiful butterflies.
 Lesson learned: I keep everything as much as I can in the garden (exceptions are invasive species).
 I have seen birds munch on chickweed too.

 Pretty simple and easy.
 More time to enjoy your garden and the life in it.